 Integral membrane enzymes that catalyze protein lipidation

 We are interested in the molecular mechanism of DHHC palmitoyltransferases.
-Very recently we published the first crystal structures of two members of this family (Science, 2018, 359, eaao6326), together with the structure of one of them covalently conjugated to an irreversible inhibitor. these structures have opened up a number of interesting questions that we are currently investigating together with other members in the family.
+Very recently we published the first crystal structures of two members of this family (Science, 2018, 359, eaao6326), together with the structure of one of them covalently conjugated to an irreversible inhibitor.
+These structures have opened up a number of interesting questions that we are currently investigating together with other members in the family.

-Molecular mechanism of iron transport
+Molecular mechanisms of iron transport and trafficking

 Iron is an essential micronutrient for life on Earth due to its redox properties and abundance.
 Besides many iron containing proteins that contain iron-binding sites, iron is also assembled into cofactors like heme and iron-sulfur clusters.
 These components are then inserted into enzymes and other proteins for use in a wide range of crucial cellular activities like electron transport in respiratory chain complexes, regulatory sensing, photosynthesis, and DNA repair.

 Structure and mechanism of Mitoferrin, the only known major transporter of iron into mitochondria